-The Health Department serves as a resource to local healthcare providers, schools, employers and the general public to address communicable diseases.
-Public health follow-up is required by WI State Statute 252.05 for many communicable diseases.
-Reportable diseases include: food or waterborne illnesses, hepatitis, measles, mumps, meningitis, human rabies, rubella, tuberculosis, Lyme’s disease and others.
-More information on specific communicable diseases can be found at the following links:
+The Health Department serves as a resource to local healthcare providers, schools, employers, and the general public to address diseases that can be passed from one person to another, or from animals to humans.
+Public health follow-up is required by WI State Statute 252.05 for many communicable diseases, including: food or waterborne illnesses, hepatitis, measles, mumps, meningitis, human rabies, rubella, tuberculosis, Lyme’s disease, and others.
+More information on these diseases can be found at the following links:

 Wisconsin Department of Health and Family Services